Virtual Fundraising Event Resource Guide

 We love to hear about community fundraiser’s events and promotions!
 Email us at firstname.lastname@example.org or give us a call at 206-987-2153 at the conclusion of your fundraiser so we can begin the event or promotion reconciliation process.
 If you are a guild member, contact us at email@example.com.

 While we’re sure your donors or sponsors were thanked throughout the duration of your event or promotion, we recommend another thank-you at your event or promotion’s end as well.
 This allows your donors to share in the success of your fundraiser and will encourage them to participate again!

 There are many ways Seattle Children’s can receive funds, but our preferred method is via check.
-Checks can be dropped off at our administrative office or mailed to our office at:
+Checks can be mailed to our office at:

 Seattle Children’s Hospital